LONGITUDES

 Above and below: Installation views of "Work in progress" in the exhibition "The Margins of the Factory", ADN Platform, 25 January–30 April 2014.
 Video (14’ 22”), 739 polyurethane sculptures, and 47 moulds.
 Produced with support from the Eremuak program of the Basque Government and from Centrum Beeldende Kunst Rotterdam.
 Courtesy of the artists.
 Photos: Roberto Ruiz.

-Work in Progress’ was one of the two works included in their solo exhibition "The Margins of the Factory" presented at ADN Platform in January 2014, and curated by Latitudes.
+Work in Progress’ was one of the two works featured in their solo exhibition "The Margins of the Factory" presented at ADN Platform in January 2014, and curated by Latitudes.

-Several of these workers are employed by the artists to cast hundreds of replicas of small modernist sculptures.
+The artists employed several of these workers to cast hundreds of replicas of small modernist sculptures.
 These are displayed on mass-produced shelving to evoke the “Chalk Laboratory” of Basque sculptor Jorge Oteiza (1908–2003), a fierce critic of the commodification of art.

-Latitudes previously collaborated with Jaio and van Gorkum in the exhibition cycle ‘Amikejo’ presented throughout 2011 in MUSAC, León, when they exhibited ‘Producing time between other things’ (2011), a work specially produced for the occasion, and also included in the above-mentioned show "The Margins of the Factory" in 2014.
+Latitudes previously collaborated with Jaio and van Gorkum in the exhibition cycle ‘Amikejo’ presented throughout 2011 in MUSAC, León, when they exhibited ‘Producing time between other things’ (2011), a work specially produced for the occasion, and also included in the show mentioned above "The Margins of the Factory" in 2014.

 —> Photographs of the exhibition.